FAForever/fa/setup/readme.md

 <dl>
 <dt> What is Git? </dt>
 <dd> Git is software for tracking changes in a set of files.
 This is particular useful for source files.
 It is an industry standard.
 It is a good time investment to familiarize yourself with it.
 There are various sources to learn git.
-You can learn using Git via the [command line](https://www.w3schools.com/git/git_intro.asp?remote=github), via [Github Desktop](https://desktop.github.com/) or via [Visual Studio Code](https://code.visualstudio.com/docs/introvideos/versioncontrol) At first it is important to understand what a fork is, how to stage, commit or push your files and how you can make a pull request.
+You can learn using Git via the <a href="https://www.w3schools.com/git/git_intro.asp?remote=github">command line</a>, via <a href="https://desktop.github.com/">Github Desktop</a>[Github Desktop](https://desktop.github.com/) or via <a href="https://code.visualstudio.com/docs/introvideos/versioncontrol">Visual Studio Code</a>.
+At first it is important to understand what a fork is, how to stage, commit or push your files and how you can make a pull request.
 More advanced topics like merging stratgies or rebasing get relevant as you become more involved with the project. </dd>

 <dt> Can I play the game with other people that include my changes? </dt>
-<dd> You can not - this will cause a desync. </dd>
+<dd> You can not - this will cause a desync.
+As an example: if one changes the amount of damage that is applied then that happens only on your version of the simulation.</dd>

 <dt> I have no .nx5 files. </dt>
-<dd> Launch a game with the client using FAF Develop as your game type. </dd>
+<dd> Launch a game with the client using FAF Develop as your game type.
+An .nx5 file is part of the FAF Develop game type.
+The client will download them accordingly.
+This may take a while. </dd>

 <dt> My moholog settings keep resetting </dt>
 <dd> This is done on purpose - you will need to enable debug facilities to prevent this.
 See the section on running multiple instances. </dd>